MDRCNY/pump_validate/README.md

 This package compares the PUMP package power estimation with a simulation-based approach to validate that the power calculations are correct.

+Development of this project was supported by a grant from the Institute of Education Sciences (R305D170030).

+Authors:
+  - Kristen Hunter
+  - Luke Miratrix
+  - Kristin Porter
+  - Zarni Htet

 ## Validation results

 The complete set of validation results can be found in validation/results.